-b.
-If an "If successful" effect gives the Runner an effect they can optionally carry out instead of accessing cards, that decision is made at the time accessing cards would begin, in step 6.9.5g (step 7.6.1 of the nested timing structure for accessing cards).
+- b.
+"If successful" abilities frequently create lingering effects (see section 9.9) that modify the procedure for accessing cards or replace accessing the attacked server with another effect entirely.
+These effects apply to the access permitted by the rules for this run (see section 6.7.5), and they expire when the run is complete. - c.
+If an "If successful" effect gives the Runner an effect they can optionally carry out instead of accessing cards, that decision is made at the time accessing cards would begin, in step 6.9.5g.